Quantum-inspired identification of complex cellular automata: Discussion

 One curiosity of this proposal is the unlikely juxtaposition of using a measure of complexity involving quantum information, when the systems involved (ECA) are purely classical objects.
 One rationale would be mathematical practicality -- the continuity properties of $C_q$ make it more stable, while its slower scaling makes it less susceptible to saturating numerical limitations.
 On the other hand, the use of quantum measures for classical objects is not entirely alien; quantum computers are expected to solve certain classical computational problems more efficiently than classical computers, and one may thence argue that the true complexity of a process should account for all physical means of its simulation.

 Our results open some interesting queries.
 Several of the ECA our methodology identified as complex lie within Wolfram Class III, suggesting that some ECA many considered to feature only randomness may actually be capable of more complex information processing tasks.
 However, for only one of these (Rule 18) was a means to do this previous identified~\cite{Grassberger1984, Eloranta1992}.
 Could the other ECA with equal or higher $C^{(t)}_q$ growth, such as Rule 122, also feature such dynamics when properly filtered?
 More generally, it appears intuitive that universal computation and continual $C_q^{(t)}$ growth should be related, but can such a relation be formalised?
-Finally, while our studies here have focused on ECA, the methdology naturally generalizes to any one-dimensional cellular automata -- such as those with more cell states, longer-range update rules, asynchronous tuning~\cite{Uragami2018}, and memory~\cite{Martinez2010}; it would certainly be interesting to see if our framework can provide new insight into what is complex in these less-extensively studied situations.
+Finally, while our studies here have focused on ECA, the methdology naturally generalises to any one-dimensional cellular automata -- such as those with more cell states, longer-range update rules, asynchronous tuning~\cite{Uragami2018}, and memory~\cite{Martinez2010}; it would certainly be interesting to see if our framework can provide new insight into what is complex in these less-extensively studied situations.

-\textbf{Acknowledgements} This work was funded by the Singapore National Research Foundation Fellowship NRF-NRFF2016-02, the Singapore Ministry of Education Tier 1 grant RG190/17, FQXi-RFP-1809 from the Foundational Questions Institute and Fetzer Franklin Fund, a donor advised fund of Silicon Valley Community Foundation, the Imperial College Borland Fellowship in Mathematics, the Lee Kuan Yew Endowment Fund (Postdoctoral Fellowship) and the Quantum Engineering Program QEP-SP3.
+\acknowledgements This work was funded by the National Research Foundation, Singapore, and Agency for Science, Technology and Research (A*STAR) under its QEP2.0 programme (NRF2021-606 QEP2-02-P06), the Singapore Ministry of Education Tier grants RG146/20 and RG77/22, grant FQXi-RFP from the Foundational Questions Institute and Fetzer Franklin Fund (a donor advised fund of the Silicon Valley Community Foundation), and the University of Manchester Dame Kathleen Ollerenshaw Fellowship.